RESPONSIBILITIES & EXPECTATIONS

 8. Privacy and accuracy in grade record maintenance.

 9. Access to assignment and exam keys as indicated.

-10. Respect and consideration for the instrucotr and your peers.
+10. Respect and consideration for the instructor and

 9. Acceptance of responsibility for learning.

 Also, you should be considerate of your instructors and

 - Don't sleep in class!
 (If you are too tired to stay

 - Don't carry on a conversation in class with anyone